cppitems/cppitems/items/010/item.md

 - the template parameter is never of reference type

 > Do these rules make sense?
-> - "original" const-ness is not preserved: this is ok, everything is passed as const anyway
+> - "original" const-ness is not preserved: this is OK, everything is passed as const anyway
 > - "original" reference type is lost: this is what we asked for: to always bind to an lvalue reference to const
 > - pointer: const is "forced" for the pointer type itself,e.g., `Widget *const`: this is expected; see below snippet for a syntax which reveals this:
 >```pmans